Chapter 17.35

 6. No private piers shall be permitted at street ends.

-8. No new, noncommercial piers on Balboa Island shall be permitted, unless approved pursuant to Section 17.35.060.
+8. No new noncommercial piers on Balboa Island shall be permitted, unless approved pursuant to Section 17.35.060.

-9. The City shall provide harbor lines, parcel lines, parcel information, utility easements, and other pertinent information associated with the permitting process, via the City of Newport Beach website at: http://www.newportbeachca.gov.
+9. The City shall provide harbor lines, parcel lines, parcel information, utility easements, and other pertinent information associated with the permitting process, via the City of Newport Beach website at: https://www.newportbeachca.gov.

 10. Permits may be granted for joint ownership piers at the prolongation of common lot lines.
 The permit for joint ownership piers shall provide that all parties shall have equal rights under the permit and shall be held jointly responsible for compliance with all rules, regulations, and conditions set forth in the permit.